Alexandria's founded by Alexander

 The expression can be taken philosophically but in the case of Alexander, it was meant literally.
 The scene is set in Susa, where he arrived in late 331 BC after having spent four weeks in Babylon.
 Here he installed Sisygambis, Darius’ mother, as well as her grandchildren, who had traveled with her since the aftermath of the Battle of Issus in 333 BC.

 The Treasury of Susa was handed over, intact, meaning a bullion of 40,000 talents of gold and silver and 9,000 talents in gold darics.
 This was the largest amount Alexander ever collected in one take.
 Happy with this outcome and the surrender of Susa, Alexander sat down on the royal throne of Xerxes to savor the moment.
 This throne, however, outsized Alexander’s small stature and his feet did not reach the footstool that belonged to his royal seat.
 One of his attentive pages noticing this shortcoming pulled up a table that had belonged to Darius and slid it under the king’s feet.
-Alexander was much pleased with this solution but looking around he noticed that one of Darius’ eunuchs was lamenting and crying.
-He evidently asked him what was the matter and the eunuch replied that he was grieved so see that the table which Darius used for his meals now to serve in such an insulting way.
-Alexander realized that in the eyes of the Persians he had committed an act of arrogance and ordered the table to be removed.
+Alexander was very pleased with this solution but looking around he noticed that one of Darius’ eunuchs was lamenting and crying.
+He evidently asked him what was the matter and the eunuch replied that he was grieved to see that the table that Darius used for his meals was now to serve in such an insulting way.
+Alexander realized that in the eyes of the Persians, he had committed an act of arrogance and ordered the table to be removed.
 But then Philotas intervened by saying that this was an omen since the table of his enemy had been turned into the king’s footstool.
 Alexander apparently took the remark at heart and ordered the table to be left at the foot of his throne.

-One can argue that Philotas was right, of course, but on the other hand, this was clearly a lack of respect for centuries’ old Persian royal traditions.
-This incident may well have been one of the first such confrontations between west and east.
+One can argue that Philotas was right, of course, but on the other hand, this was clearly a lack of respect for centuries-old Persian royal traditions.
+This incident may well have been one of the first such confrontations between West and East.
 In Macedonia, things were done in a rather austere way and the eastern wealth with its protocol and glamor was something entirely new.

 Alexander’s first encounter with the Oriental way of life occurred right after the Battle of Issus when Darius’ tent had fallen into Macedonian hands and had been prepared for Alexander as he returned from his unsuccessful pursuit of the fleeing Darius.
 When he entered his enemy’s tent, he remarked – rightfully so – this is what it means to be a king!